Suzuki Vitara Common Problems and Solutions

 Problem:

-When your car has been sitting in one place for a while, you can see visible spots of oil on the road, often accompanied by coolant.
+When your car has been stationary for a while, you may notice visible oil spots on the road, often accompanied by coolant.

 Solution:

-Your coolant system is faulty, and this will have resulted in a cracked cylinder head.
-This is a big fix, but it is doable if you have the patience and the tools.
-First, try looking for obvious cracks or damage to your coolant system.
-If the damage is too severe to repair, then order a replacement coolant system from us, and install that using an online guide.
-Then you'll need to replace the cylinder head entirely, which can take time but is doable.
+Your coolant system is faulty, likely causing a cracked cylinder head.
+This is a significant repair but can be managed if you have patience and the right tools.
+Start by inspecting for obvious cracks or damage to the coolant system.
+If the damage is too extensive to repair, order a new coolant system from us and follow an online guide for installation.
+Afterwards, you'll need to replace the cylinder head entirely, which may take some time but is achievable.

 Difficulty level